30 September 2024

 If you own real estate, the Home Equity Access Scheme could be something to consider to boost your retirement income.
 But it’s a complex scheme, with several criteria that need to be explored in detail in relation to your personal situation.
 Services Australia now offers 2 calculators/estimators:

 AustralianSuper retirement expert Louise Aracas, says: ‘There’s a range of options to explore when it comes to funding your retirement — the Government Age Pension, your super savings, and any non-super savings, such as owning a property.
-To get the best retirement outcome many people need to take advantage of all 3 options in some way.
+To get the best retirement outcome many people may need to take advantage of all 3 options in some way.
 For property owners, the Home Equity Access Scheme is one option to consider, and it means you don’t necessarily need to sell your house to access the equity.’

 ‘As with any financial product you need to have a plan.
 Knowing how and when you’ll get in and get out of a scheme or product can often be the key to attaining a beneficial outcome.
-The Home Equity Access Scheme relies on a several personal variables, so it’s always good to start off speaking to an adviser,’ says Aracas.
+The Home Equity Access Scheme relies on a several personal variables, so it’s always good to start off speaking to a financial adviser,’ says Aracas.

 For more information, visit the Services Australia website, or speak with a financial adviser.

-Advice for AustralianSuper members
+Advice options for AustralianSuper members

 If you’re a member of AustralianSuper, you have access to professional financial advice on a fee-for-service basis2.
 You can speak with an advice team member to arrange an appointment, or find a registered adviser.